Constitution and Bylaws

 d) take whatever action deemed desirable for furthering the interests of the Conference.

-Membership in the Conference shall be open to all persons interested in the history and civilization of the countries of Latin America and the Caribbean.
+Membership in the Conference shall be open to all persons interested in the history of Latin America and the Caribbean.
 Institutions as well as individuals may be members.

 Active membership shall date from receipt by the Executive Secretary of the annual dues fixed by the General Committee, and shall continue so long as such annual dues are paid.
 Annual dues are payable at the beginning of the calendar year to which they may apply.
 Any member whose dues are in arrears for one year may, one month after the mailing of a notice of such delinquency to his or her last known address, be dropped from the rolls.